Degree bounds for local cohomology: Geometric Applications.

 Our first application of Lemma~\ref{doo} is to monomial curves.
 The hypothesis in Corollary~\ref{monomialCurve} that $H$ is a numerical semigroup includes the requirement that all large positive integers are in $H$.
 The Frobenius number of $H$, denoted $F(H)$, is the largest integer $b$ with $b\notin H$.
 One way to see the connection between $F(H)$ and the language of Lemma~\ref{doo} is described below.

 Let $R$ be a non-negatively graded ring over a field.
 Denote the maximal homogeneous ideal of $R$ by $\mathfrak m$ and the dimension of $R$ by $d$.
-A well known theorem of Serre, see for example, \cite[4.3.5]{BH}, shows that
+A well known theorem of Serre, see for example \cite[4.3.5]{BH}, shows that

 If $R$ is Cohen-Macaulay, then the number on the right side of (\ref{PostNum}) is equal to the $a$-invariant of $R$.
-If $R\subseteq k[t]$ is the homogeneous coordinate ring of a monomial curve, then the number on the left side of (\ref{PostNum}) represents the largest power $n$ with $t^n\notin R$.
+If $R\subset k[t]$ is the coordinate ring of a monomial curve over an infinite field, then the number on the left side of (\ref{PostNum}) represents the largest exponent $n$ with $t^n\notin R$.
 If $R$ is a standard graded ring, then the number on the left is often called the postulation number of $R$.